fuzzymfx/DSA-450/README.md

 # final-450-DSA
-A list of the most important 450 questions of DSA
+A collection of the most important 450 questions of DSA